The Farmer’s Dog Information

-Legumes are the most commonly used vegetable in grain-free dog food.
+Legumes are the most commonly used vegetable in grain-free dog food for several reasons.
 This popularity is as they are affordable and can add additional plant-based protein to recipes that may be ordinarily low in protein.
-However, this extra protein should not replace animal protein, which it sadly does in some brands.

-Learn more about Legumes like Peas and Chickpeas in our articles Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food & Chickpeas In Dog Food.
+For a general overview of Legumes like Peas and Chickpeas, check out our articles Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food & Chickpeas In Dog Food.

-Two ingredients that rarely feature in dog food are Parsnips & Carrots, but The Farmer’s Dog makes use of both.
-These root vegetables are quite different from starches or legumes.
+These vegetables are quite different from starches or legumes, which are staples of the industry.
 They do not provide significant levels of plant-based protein, nor are they as dense a source of carbohydrates.

-However, that does not mean they are negative additions, as both of these factors are considered negative by many.
-Carrots and Parsnips can also provide a plentiful supply of fiber to aid digestion.
+However, that does not mean they are negative additions to a dog food recipe, as both of these factors can be considered adverse by many.
+All four of these ingredients can also provide a plentiful supply of fiber to aid the digestion of dogs.

 The Farmer’s Dog Animal Testing

-At this time, we have no information on whether The Farmer’s Dog participates in any invasive testing on animals such as laboratory-style testing.
-However, we do not believe that they participate in this style of testing.
+At this time, we have no information on whether The Farmer’s Dog participates in any invasive testing on animals, such as laboratory-style testing.
+However, despite a lack of evidence, we do not believe that they participate in this style of testing.